garrandall/popular-music-data/tracks/all-the-way-up-fat-joe-remy-ma-jay-z-french-montana-infared.md

 Blue lookin' like Pac in the tub
 David LaChapelle levels of not givin' a fuck
 Prince left his masters where they safe and sound
-We never gonna let the elevator take us down, aaaahhh!
+We never gonna let the elevator take us down, ah!

 I'm all the way up